Ensembl/ensembl-genes-nf/README.md

 ### Using the provided nextflow.config
 We are using profiles to be able to run the pipeline on different HPC.
-The default is 'standard'
+The default is 'standard'.
+To use a different profile, use `-profile <profile name>` in your nextflow command.

 #### standard
 Uses LSF to run the compute heavy jobs.
 It expects the usage of `scratch` to use a low latency filesystem